gabtar/aconcagua/README.md

 - [ ] Do/clear TODOs/Ideas...

-#### Move generation:
+#### Move generation optimizations:
-- [ ] Try to improve make and unmake move
+- [x] Try to improve make and unmake move
-- [ ] Use an uint16/32 for move encoding and an uint16/32 for a 'history board state'
+- [x] Use an uint16/32 for move encoding and an uint16/32 for a 'history board state'
-- [ ] Refactor to use a serializeMove/moveFactory constructor instead of the builder
+- [x] Use a new MoveList with sort method depending on depth
+- [x] Generate the legal moves on a pre-alocated move list
-- [ ] Add an specific function to get only captures/checks moves for quiescent
+- [ ] Make a separate function for ep captures, to just run once if eptarget is available
-- [ ] Use a move list/array, so as to get rid of 'appends' in moves(it should improve search performance)
+- [ ] Implement a sort whithin the move list depending on move score

 #### Evaluation:
 - [x] Refactor to use PeSTO evaluation function(tapered eval)